karatelabs/karate/README.md

 <a><img src="karate-core/src/test/resources/karate-map.jpg" height="650" /></a>

 Karate is the only open-source tool to combine API test-automation, [mocks](karate-netty), [performance-testing](karate-gatling) and even [UI automation](karate-core) into a **single**, *unified* framework.
-The BDD syntax popularized by Cucumber is language-neutral, and easy for even non-programmers.
+The syntax is language-neutral, and easy for even non-programmers.
 Assertions and HTML reports are built-in, and you can run tests in parallel for speed.

 There's also a cross-platform [stand-alone executable](karate-netty#standalone-jar) for teams not comfortable with Java.
 You don't have to compile code.
 Just write tests in a **simple**, *readable* syntax - carefully designed for HTTP, JSON, GraphQL and XML.
 And you can mix API and [UI test-automation](karate-core) within the same test script.